Lisa G Saw • February 13, 2025

 We'd been teased with a brief glimpse of a Great Kiskadee in Buenos Aires a few days before, but neither one of us had been able to get a photo that time.
 So, we were thrilled when we saw this one at the beach.

-The biggest suprise for me and one of my highlights was seeing some Chilean Flamingoes.
-There were about a dozen or so on the beach and they looked like juveniles as they were paler in colour.
-When we began our return walk much later in the day, when the sun was lower in the sky, we saw a larger group of adult flamingoes flying.
+After passing the juveniles, later, when the sun was lower in the sky, we saw a larger group of adult flamingoes flying overhead.
 The blue sky and evening light shining on them was stunning and we stopped to watch them for quite some time, as they glided and turned together.
 Fabulous!

-As we retraced our steps along the beach, we spotted a few flocks of Baird's Sandpipers along the waterline.
+We also spotted a few flocks of Baird's Sandpipers along the waterline.

 We were pretty shattered after two long days of walking, but we'd enjoyed ourselves immensely.